Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov

-The link of $v$ is a metric $1$-dimensional simplicial complex, whose $1$-simplices all have length $\pi/3$: they correspond to the angles of the triangles in Figure \ref{fig:triangoli}.
-This $1$-complex has ten vertices and twelve edges, and it is clear from Figure \ref{fig:vert_link} that every injective loop in it has length at least $2\pi$.
+The $1$-simplices of the link of $v$ correspond to the angles of the triangles in Figure \ref{fig:triangoli}.
+The resulting $1$-complex, drawn in Figure \ref{fig:vert_link}, has ten vertices and twelve edges.
+Every injective loop in it has at least six edges, and therefore its length is at least $2\pi$.
 This implies that $Y$ is locally CAT(0).
-In particular, the universal cover of $Y$ is CAT(0), hence contractible, and $Y$ is a $K(H,1)$.
+In particular, the universal cover of $Y$ is CAT(0), hence contractible, and $Y$ is a model for $K(H,1)$.

-Consider now the $K(G,1)$ obtained by taking two disjoint copies of $Y$ and gluing isometrically the boundary components of a flat cylinder to the $1$-cells labeled with $b$, one in each copy of $Y$.
-We triangulate the cylinder as in Figure \ref{fig:triang_cyl}, with the lower and upper sides glued to the $1$-cell $b$ of the first and second copies of $Y$, respectively (recall that $b$ has been subdivided in three $1$-simplices).
+Consider now the model for $K(G,1)$ obtained by taking two disjoint copies of $Y$ and gluing the boundary components of a cylinder to the $1$-cells labeled with $b$, one in each copy of $Y$.
+We triangulate the cylinder as in Figure \ref{fig:triang_cyl}, and endow each $2$-simplex with the metric of a regular Euclidean triangle with side-length $1$.
+The lower and upper sides are glued isometrically to the $1$-cell $b$ of the first and second copies of $Y$, respectively (recall that $b$ has been subdivided in three $1$-simplices).

-The link of $v$ changes as follows: three more vertices and edges are added, forming a path from $b_\mathrm{out}$ to $b_\mathrm{in}$ of length $\pi/2$.
-This operation does not introduce any circuit of length less than $\pi$, so the resulting $K(G,1)$ is locally CAT(0), as desired. \end{proof}
+The link of $v$ changes as follows: two vertices and three edges are added, forming a path from $b_\mathrm{out}$ to $b_\mathrm{in}$ of length $\pi$.
+After this operation, every loop still has length at least $2\pi$, since the minimal paths between $b_\mathrm{in}$ and $b_\mathrm{out}$ already had length at least $\pi$.
+Hence, the resulting model for $K(G,1)$ is locally CAT(0), as desired. \end{proof}